carlomazzaferro/kryptoflow/README.md

 ```

 ### Services: Data Gathering
+*NOTE*: WIP, some stuff may may give errors or be less than optimally documented.

 Build the application code that will gather data and stream it to kafka
 ```
 docker build -t kryptoflow .